irving-caamal/irvv17.github.io/README.md

-#Hi, I'm Irving Caamal
+# Hi, I'm Irving Caamal

-This is my personal _portfolio_ or _website_, I'm trying to create different versions of it with different features or versions with different technologies.
+This is my personal _portfolio_ or _website_, I'm trying to create different versions of it with different features and differents technologies.

-> This **first** version is created with:
+> This **first** version is created only with:
 >
 >-HTML5
 >